 By the way-- checking things off on a to-do list can help us feel better too!
 I use this one: https://todoist.com

 Go Green and get some Vitamin D- soak up some sunshine and breathe fresh air.
-Can’t get outside?
-Open the windows and bring greenery indoors.
+MN winter getting you down?
+Bring some greenery indoors.
 Add plants to your work space.
 Or try some virtual outdoor adventures!

-Try Chunking--- this means breaking your work day into "slices" of time to accomplish specific tasks.
+Try Chunking--- Ok so this doesn't really have anything to do with pizza.
+"Chunking" means breaking your work day into "slices" of time to accomplish specific tasks.
 Break large tasks into smaller ones.
 Plan breaks in between stressful meetings or activities.
-And- when in doubt, eat some pizza.
+(And- when in doubt, eat some pizza. )

-Create a calm down space.
-We do this for students in the classroom and we encourage our clients to create calming spaces for their kids at home.
+Create your own calm down space.
+We encourage calm spaces for students in classrooms or for kids to use at home.
 But, adults need their own special zen space, too!
 What makes you feel happy?
-Make a grownup version of a wellbeing kit or self care notebook for yourself.
+Make a grownup version of a wellbeing kit.
+Or, find a virtual "happy place" online.
+(Try searching the word "ambiance" on Youtube.)

 Cuddle/ Touch/ Massage--- pets, family members, yourself.